The official Amazon Prime Day 2020 date is October 13 – here's what to expect

 Amazon Prime Day 2020 will be very different from past Prime Days for a couple of reasons: the dates have shifted, new in-demand video game consoles are launching (namely PS5 and Xbox Series X), and people haven't been to stores in large numbers in months.

-Prime Day deals could help usher in that pent up demand for online shopping with big discounts and, in turn for Amazon, lure more members into the Prime Day subscription.
+Prime Day deals could help relieve in that pent up demand for online shopping with big discounts and, in turn for Amazon, lure more members into the Prime subscription service.
 No coincidence on the timing, Amazon also just launched a new lineup of Amazon Echo and Ring products.

 In the US, Amazon is facing new competition from its biggest rival: Walmart has just launched something called Walmart Plus, which is aimed at competing with Prime, at least when it comes to speedy shipping and everyday item discounts.